CadenG11/CheddarSafe-Android/README.md

 but many revisions are to be done before that happens.

 ### 2. If it is not available to be downloaded, how do I visually see how it looks/works?
-There will be videos and screenshots provided to show the app in action soon.
-Once they are available, this document will be updated to reflect that change.
+On the How To wiki page, there are videos along with step-by-step guides on how to do different things within the app, which will be updated as new features and fixes are added.

 ### 3. How can I submit suggestions or feedback on the code provided?
 If you read the code and encounter potential issues or want to provide helpful criticism, please email __contact@compsg.dev__ with your comments and a response